One Year MA in Acting

 Agent Representation

-In 2024, 94% of One Year Course graduates had an agent or had secured professional work within 6 months of graduation.
+In 2025, 100% of One Year Course graduates were offered agent representation or had secured professional work within 6 months of graduation.

 Industry Connections